raodnik/oe5450/README.md

   I’m someone who is passionate about Computational Engineering, Machine Learning.

-  Currently, I'm Masters student at the Indian Institute of Technology, Madras.
-I'm majoring in Ocean Engineering and my minor is Machine Learning.
+  I'm a Masters student at the Indian Institute of Technology, Madras.
+I majored in Ocean Engineering and minor was Machine Learning.

   My main driver is Matlab, but I'm also proficient in Python and C++.